 Recent rapid progress of computer and communication technologies enabled us to access enormous amount of machine-readable information easily.
 However, this has caused so called the information overload problem.
-In order to solve this problem, automatic summarization methods have been studied (see e.g., [13]).
-In particular, the necessity for a multipledocument summarization, which summarizes more than one document and produces a summary, has been increasing and has been intensively studied recently (see e.g., [10]).
+In order to alleviate this problem, automatic summarization methods have been studied (see e.g., [13]).
+In particular, the necessity for a multiple-document summarization has been increasing and the multiple-document summarization technology has been intensively studied recently [10].

-In this paper, we define a multiple-document summarization as a technique for producing a summary from a relevant documents set.
-Such a documents set may be very large and may contain a number of topics.
-It is preferable that a summary produced by a multiple-document summarization system from the documents set covers all the topics.
-However, it is difficult to produce a summary that covers all topics with a small number of characters.
-For example, a documents set relevant to "releasing AIBO" contains some topics, e.g., what is AIBO?, how to sell AIBO?, etc. Moreover, important sentences extracted by a person considerably differ with the person [15].
-We consider that the reason is as follows: "Summarization need", i.e., topics a person wants to read, differs with the person.
-Hence, we propose a multiple-document summarization system with user interaction for coping appropriately with user's summarization need.
+In this paper, we define a multiple-document summarization as a technique for producing a summary from a relevant document set.
+Such a document set may be very large and may contain a number of topics.

+It is preferable that a summary produced by a multiple-document summarization system from the document set covers all the topics.
+However, it is difficult to produce a summary that covers all the topics in the document set with a small number of characters.
+For example, a document set relevant to "releasing AIBO" contains some topics, e.g., what is AIBO?, how to sell AIBO?, etc. Moreover, sentences recognized as important sentences considerably differ person to person [15].
+This is because "summarization need", i.e., topics a different person wants to read, may differ.
+For coping appropriately with the user's summarization need with considerable variety, we propose a multiple-document summarization system with user interaction.